-Berzifal told his crew to press on at full speed to the loading station, pulling the smaller boat behind.
+Berzifal told his crew to press on at full speed to the loading station, towing the smaller boat behind.
 Then they listened to the story Harbold and Maryaine told.
-Gorvan was indeed a cheat and working with a young woman.
-Gorvan had made friends with them but then began talking about lots of money they could have if they would only help him.
-In what way they never discovered because they began to think he was a cheat.
-When they met him that night it was in a poor part of town with this other woman present, apparently another person he was trying to trick.
-When he left the room for a moment they told her what they thought.
+Gorvan was indeed a trickster and in league with a young woman.
+Gorvan had befriended them but then began talking of great wealth that could be theirs if they would only help him.
+In what way they never discovered because they became suspicious of him.
+When they met him that night it was in a poor part of town with this other woman present, apparently another person he was trying to swindle.
+When he left the room for a moment they revealed their suspicions to her.

 She called Gorvan back and ordered him to kill Harbold and Maryaine immediately!
-A fight started in which Harbold had killed Gorvan and the girl had left, shouting at them and saying she would get them back.
-"Rats!
+A fight ensued in which Harbold had stabbed Gorvan in the chest and the girl had left, screaming foul oaths at them and promising revenge.
+"Vermin!
 You killed my Gorvan.
 The White Hand will kill you tonight!"

 "The White Hand?" asked Osber.
 "The White Hand" repeated Horace.
-"I thought them just a story.
-This is a serious matter indeed for it is said that they are a gang of murderers.
+"I thought them just a rumour.
+This is a serious matter indeed for it is said that they are a ruthless gang of murderers.
 If the White Hand is in that boat behind then we are all in danger."